InfantAjayVenus/manda-kasaayam/README.md

 manda --help

 # Using the shorter alias
-md
+mk
-md do
+mk do
-md --help
+mk --help
 ```

 ## Directory Structure

 - `src/`: Contains the main script
-- `bin/`: Contains the symlinks to the script (manda and md)
+- `bin/`: Contains the symlinks to the script (manda and mk)
 - `notes/`: Default location for your notes

 ## License